inference-labs-inc/JSTprove/README.md

 2. Inputs must be converted to int, before process in python

 3. Quantized parameter set to false when it should be true

+4. Make sure weights being loaded into rust file are from correct circuit (the naming is correct)